EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.7.
 Sync Request Message

 The sync request message requests a range of blocks from peer.
-The sync request message consists of the following fields **[schema:SyncRequestMessage]**:
+The sync request message consists of the following fields:

 Message Field | Description
 -|-